Overview

 Discuss with leading scientists!

-Please come and join us at "Tsukuba Science Edge," where you can come to touch the "cutting edge of science“ together with researchers!
+This is your chance to stand on the same stage as real scientists and researchers.
+Please come and join us at "Tsukuba Science Edge," where you can meet the "cutting edge of science" together with researchers!

 Message for Teachers and Parents